-The current phenology programme at RBGE has been running since 2002 and involves recording the frequency and duration of flowering and stages with each flowering season and changes in foliage for over a hundred species.
-These data will increase the understanding of the mechanism in plants which responds to climate changes and will enable scientists to predict how plants will respond to climate change.
+The current phenology programme at RBGE has been running since 2002 and involves recording the frequency and duration of flowering and changes in foliage for over a hundred species.
+These data will increase the understanding of the mechanisms in plants which respond to climate changes and will enable scientists to predict how plants will respond to climates in the future.
 This has important consequences for conservation, agriculture, horticulture and forestry; what gardeners are able to grow in the future will, without doubt, be influenced by climate change.

 The phenology programme based at RBGE is in collaboration between staff and research associates in the Science and Horticulture Divisions and volunteers.
 The programme includes a daily monitoring project, a weekly monitoring project and the special examination of Rhododendron species.
 These studies include the development of semi-quantitative rapid-survey methods for monitoring phenological characters.